Eastern canonical reforms of Pius XII: Eastern groups in the West

 After World War II, a new situation developed as millions of united Christians from Eastern Europe and the Middle East emigrated to the West: United States, Western Europe, Canada, South America, and Australia.
 The new Church law was welcomed, yet in some points, it was critiqued, for not fully adopting to these new Western circumstances.
 Traditionally, Eastern Christians insisted on legal exemptions, allowing them to keep most of the ancient customs and laws.

 Mystici Corporis Christi

 Pope Pius XII stated in his encyclical Mystici Corporis Christi those reforms were intended to establish Eastern Catholics as equal parts of the Catholic Church.

 Later developments

 These individual canon law reforms of Pope Pius XII were revised in 1991.
-The Code of Canons of the Eastern Churches for members of the Eastern Catholic Churches were promulgated on 18 October 1990 by Pope John Paul II and came into effect on 1 October 1991.
+Indeed, the Code of Canons of the Eastern Churches for members of the Eastern Catholic Churches were promulgated on 18 October 1990 by Pope John Paul II and came into effect on 1 October 1991.